-Dozens killed as deadly storms hit Brazilian cities
+São Paulo: Dozens killed as deadly storms hit Brazilian coast

 Dozens were missing in the town and about 50 houses had collapsed and washed away, Mr Augusto added, saying that the situation remained "extremely critical".

-The state government reported at least 35 deaths in Sao Sebastiao and the mayor of Ubatuba, some 80km (50 miles) north-east, said a young girl had been killed.
+The state government reported at least 35 deaths in São Sebastião and the mayor of Ubatuba, some 80km (50 miles) north-east, said a young girl had been killed.
 Hundreds have been displaced and evacuated.

-"Unfortunately, we are going to have many more deaths," a civil defence official told newspaper Folha de Sao Paulo.
+"Unfortunately, we are going to have many more deaths," a civil defence official told newspaper Folha de São Paulo.

-Meanwhile, officials say another 228 people have been left homeless, with 338 more evacuated from coastal regions north of Sao Paulo.
+Meanwhile, officials say another 228 people have been left homeless, with 338 more evacuated from coastal regions north of São Paulo.

-A 180-day state of calamity was declared in six towns in the state: Sao Sebastiao, Caraguatatuba, Ilhabela, Ubatuba, Guaruja and Bertioga.
+A 180-day state of calamity was declared in six towns in the state: São Sebastião, Caraguatatuba, Ilhabela, Ubatuba, Guarujá and Bertioga.

-State Governor Tarcisio de Freitas said he had released the equivalent of $1.5 million (£1.2 million) in funding to aid in disaster relief.
+State Governor Tarcísio de Freitas said he had released the equivalent of $1.5m (£1.2m) in funding to aid in disaster relief.

 Carnival events were cancelled across the northern coastline, which is a popular destination for wealthy tourists looking to avoid huge streetside festivities in the big cities.